 He was awarded the title Behadur (the Brave) by the Moghul Emperor Shah Alam.
-Robert Stuart died in 1834 and is buried in Kilspindie Churchyard (Carse of Gowrie).
+Robert Stuart died 18 February 1820 and is buried in Kilspindie Churchyard (Carse of Gowrie).
 On the family tomb in that churchyard is a plaque written in Persian (the court language of the Moghul Empire):

 “The Support of the State, Helper of the Kingdom General Robert Stuart, Behadur War a Veritable Sword of Mohammed A Faithful Servant of Shah Alam Ghazi 1212 AH (1834 AD)”

 After returning to Scotland, Stuart settled own with the huge fortune he had accumulated during his colonial service.
 He also brought back buffalo and Arabian horses.
-His retirement was spent at Annat Lodge on Kinnoull Hill – plans to build a castle at Rait never came to fruition.
+His retirement was spent at Annat Lodge on Kinnoull Hill, which he purchased from the original builder – a house later associated with the artist Sir Everett Millais and his wife Effie Gray, and later with botanist and entomologist Francis Buchanan White.
+Plans by Stuart to build a castle at Rait never came to fruition.

 Perth & Kinross Archives is home to may of the surviving papers of Robert Stuart, donated by his descendants in 2006.
 Perth Museum & Art Gallery has a collection associated with Stuart including a portrait in oils (Baird).